Wardormeur/anoncache/README.md

 ## To be done

   - Ensure that reusing a sessionId doesn't introduce a security issue
-  - ~Reuse the Anonymous user' session_id when generating the static file(s)~
+  - Reuse the Anonymous user' session_id when generating the static file(s)
   - Use an event-loop to make the http call non-blocking
-  - Do not disclose private forums by not generating the file if the anonymous user has no access to it
+  - [Do not disclose private forums by not generating the file if the anonymous user has no access to it]
   - Have a test mode to identify static files (HTTP headers or adding a meta header ?)
-  - Make it work for viewtopic as well
+  - Make it work for viewtopic as well/pruning system
   - Handle deletion of topic/post
   - Handle merging/moving of topic/posts
   - Handle approval of topic/post